quantum-quirks/oldperitia/docs/source/faq.rst

-FREQUENTLY ASKED QUESTIONS
+Frequently Asked Questions
 ==============================

-``Is Peritia Accesibility suite compatible with my computer?``
-- Peritia Accessibility Suite is designed to be compatible with a range of computer operating systems including Linux, MacOs and Windows.
+- ``Is Peritia Accesibility suite compatible with my computer?`` Peritia Accessibility Suite is designed to be compatible with a range of computer operating systems including Linux, MacOs and Windows.